JohnSoatra/react-use-current/README.md

 # React Use Current

-A minimal React hook for mutable and reactive state.
+A Tiny React hook for synchronous mutable reactive state.

 ---